TravelTao/xhub-java-sdk/payout/Readme.md

                         case "pending":
                             // no action, wait for xCurrency Hub's compliance team to review the sender and payee data, will be done at less 2 hours. break;
+                        case "pending_material":
+                            // TODO:: Pending for the merchant to complete the upload certification materials
+                            // Please contact your account manager.

+                            break;
                         case "awaiting_transfer":
                             // TODO:: use confirm API or async confirm API.